TWTG-R-D-B-V/neon-product-documentation/PS/LoRa Communication/README.md

 - **type**: the device type abbreviation
 - **generation timestamp**: the timestamp on which the codec script was generated
 - **commit hash**: the commit hash of the source from which the codec was generated
+- The codec is minified by default, but a not-minified version is available with the `.plain` postfix.

 ### Conversion examples